josemrsantos/movielens/README.md

 └── VERSION
 ```

-The dataset is included in this repository, for make running the transformation
+****The dataset is included in this repository to make running the transformation locally easier.****
-locally, easier.

 ## Manual Configuration needed

-Despite having created quite a few scripts to help running this PySpark transformation,
+Despite having created several scripts to assist in running this PySpark transformation, having full "infrastructure as
-having full "infrastructure as code" was not part of the initial goal ans therefore
-there are a few resources and manual steps that need to be done:
+code" was not part of the initial goal, and therefore, a few resources and manual steps are required:

 1. Create a new S3 Bucket
-2. Inside that bucket, create a "folder" called `dataset` and copy into there,  all the
-files inside  the folder `dataset` of this repo
+2. Inside that bucket, create a "folder" called `dataset` and copy all the files from the `dataset` folder of this repository into it.
 3. Create 3 roles.
-These roles should really have the less possible permissions,
-but for simplicity I have given them the AdministratorAccess policy (by itself, that might not be enough):
+These roles should ideally have the least possible permissions, but for simplicity, I have assigned them the AdministratorAccess policy (which by itself might not be sufficient):
     - movie_lens_EMR_serverless
     - movie_lens_execution
     - movie_lens_task